thisdwhitley/ansible-role-winVMbuilder/README.md

 Important Notes
 ---------------

-* I have only tested this on my Fedora laptop, so YMMV
+* I have only tested this on my Fedora laptop, so ***YMMV***
-* Some commands require `root` so ensure you have ansible set up to account for this
-* I have chosen to hardcode the VM to be "IE11 on Win7 (x86)" but may allow for user specification in the future?
 * This relies a ***lot*** on your KVM/libvirt (which I will use synonymously throughout) configuration, make sure that is set up or you'll get really confused.
 I speak from experience
+* Currently this role uses the `default` storage pool and `default` network because I felt those were most likely available.
+Feel free to modify per your specific situation.
+* I changed the NIC to use e1000 until I figure out the virtio drivers during conversion...
+* Some commands require `root` so ensure you have ansible set up to account for this
+* This is currently developed to be used on a system locally.
+In order to use it with Tower or AWX will take some refactoring
 * The VM boots up and logs in as the `IEUser` automatically, but so that you don't have to search the internets, the password for that account is:
   `Passw0rd!`
-* This is currently developed to be used on a system locally.
-In order to use it with Tower or AWX will take some refactoring
 * This role is far from idempotent at this point.
-During testing I have found the following commands helpful to clean up:

-      sudo virsh destroy "IE11.Win7"; sudo virsh undefine --remove-all-storage "IE11.Win7"

 * The role will add the newly created VM into a group named `allVMs` which is cool because subsequent plays can then use `hosts: allVMs` and it will act on the VM created in this role.
 Bingo bango.
+* There are a lot of factors to determine how long this role will take to run.
+  But be aware that we do a few conversions and I don't clean up the files until the end so make sure you have enough disk space

 Requirements
 ------------